 When will I be paid for working on polling day?

-All polling officials for the Griffith by-election should be paid within three weeks of polling day.
-The AEC pay days are Thursdays so payment would be made directly to your nominated bank account on 20 or 27 February.
-If you haven't received your payment by the end of February please call your local divisional office.
+All polling-day officials for the 2014 WA Senate election should be paid within three weeks of polling day.
+The AEC pay days are on a Thursday.
+Payments will be made directly to your nominated bank account on 17 or 18 April.
+If you haven't received your payment by the end of April please call your local divisional office.

 The AEC employs approximately 70 000 polling officials for each federal election.
 The AEC also maintains a register of interest which may be accessed to fill other temporary positions throughout the periods between elections.

 Temporary employees may be engaged for short periods of time for specific electoral activities in the following categories:

 You can submit a Registration of Interest online through the AEC Employment System.

 All temporary employees engaged to assist with an electoral event are to undertake a character clearance.
 This involves agreeing to have a police record check into your background.
 You are asked to complete an application form and submit certified copies of your identity documents.
 Should you be offered employment with the AEC you will receive the form and instructions with your letter of offer.

 The AEC operates in a politically sensitive environment.
 Any person who is, and is seen to be, active in political affairs, and intends to publicly carry on this activity, may compromise the strict political neutrality of the AEC.
 An employee who does not adhere to the standard of political neutrality may have his or her employment terminated.